branztg/Impact-of-News-on-my-Portfolio/README.md

 hvplot == 0.7.3
 matplotlib == 3.5.1
 Hvplot == 2.0.9
-quandl == 3.7.0
-yfinance == 0.1.74
-plotly.express == 5.9.0

 # Files Navigation
-   Main.ipynb is a Directory that contains all images and plots that were created and utilized in Jupyter Notebook, Data Exploration, API connections, graphs deployed applications include Python, Panda’s, Alpaca, Jupyter lab, Hvplot, Matplotlib, CSV’s Tabula data structure, API’s PyViz, Python Syntax, Terminal, Variables, Conditions, Inputs, Loops, Lists, Dictionaries, Nested lists & Nested Dictionaries, Functions, Cleaning of the data consists of the visualization of numbers, correlation and rolling Statistics.
+   Main branch is a Directory that contains all images and plots that were created and utilized in Jupyter Notebook, Data Exploration, API connections, graphs deployed applications include Python, Panda’s, Alpaca, Hvplot, Matplotlib, Python Syntax, Variables,  Cleaning of the data consists of the visualization of numbers, correlation and more.

 # Purpose of Use
    Our team decided that Project One will consist of the investigation of the effects of the news on the stock and crypto currency market we examined different news events spanning over a five-year period.
 We examined the effects both good and bad on the stock and crypto currency market.
 This may be used to anticipate and plot the past your finance folio.

 # The periods of analyzed include:
 We chose a period of 5 years:

 # Look at 10 stocks and crypto currancies in my Financefolio.
 Amazon AMZN